abdonrd/device-orientation/README.md

 ## \<device-orientation\>

-Polymer element to detecting device orientation.
+Polymer elements to detecting device orientation and motion.

 Example:
 <!---